Our guide to Scandinavian events for 2025

 After breakfast, join a fjord-safari through the stunning Aurlandsfjord and be prepared for an active day with light hiking and lunch at a local goat farm.
 In the evening, enjoy a delicious dinner at the restaurant and have a beer at the local microbrewery.
 Overnight and dinner at Flåmsbrygga.

-The hike to the goat farm is only possible on a Monday or Sunday in 2024.
+The hike to the goat farm is only possible on ceratin days of the week.

 Enjoy a free morning exploring Flam before leaving by ferry to Balestrand.